 Bitter gourd or bitter melon is a bitter-tasting member of the cucumber family.
 Its fruit, seeds, peel, leaf, and various plant parts are known for being highly nutritious.
 Bitter melon extracts possess potent antioxidant, anti-inflammatory, antidiabetic, anti-obesity, anti-proliferative, and liver- and heart-friendly properties.

 Including it in your diet makes you active and healthy.
 There are claims about this melon being unsafe for human consumption, but there is insufficient and inconclusive data to prove its toxicity.

-We, however, urge you to talk to your healthcare provider about this nutrient-dense veggie.
+Keep in mind that most of the studies are done on rats and need to be validated on humans.
+Hence, exercise caution and talk to your healthcare provider about this nutrient-dense veggie.
 If you have any queries, suggestions, and relevant comments on this subject, leave them in the comments section below.
 Honest feedback is also welcome!

 Until next time, guard your immunity with bitter gourd!

 Expert’s Answers For Readers’ Questions

 How much bitter gourd is safe to eat?

 The upper intake limit for bitter gourd has not been established yet.
 There is almost no report on the toxicity of this fruit in humans.
 However, recent studies have pointed out herb-drug interactions with bitter gourd.
 Therefore, we recommend you follow the serving size advised by your healthcare provider.
 You may avoid undesirable cross-reactions this way.

 Are bitter melon seeds poisonous?